 A provision of ESSB 5395 allows parents or legal guardians to excuse their child from planned instruction in comprehensive sexual health education.
-Students that are opted-out of school-based curricula in Washington State are not required to take another form of sexual health education.
-However, students may be at a disadvantage if they do not receive other forms of sexual health education since receiving education about abstinence or birth control has been positively associated with healthier behaviors and outcomes compared to not receiving any education.28
+Students that are opted-out of schoolbased curricula in Washington State are not required to take another form of sexual health education.
+However, students may be at a disadvantage if they do not receive other forms of sexual health education since receiving education about abstinence or birth control has been positively associated with healthier behaviors and outcomes compared to not receiving any education.30

-In 2018, Teen-Aid Inc. received federal Sexual-Risk Avoidance Education funding to develop an alternative, online-based curricula.
-Teen-Aid Inc. is marketing the program to students that are opted-out of school-based curricula, and approximately 200 students have enrolled in the program since it launched in February 2019 (Teen-Aid Inc., personal communication, June 2019).
+In 2018, Teen-Aid Inc. received federal Sexual-Risk Avoidance Education funding to develop an alternative, online-based curricula.11 Teen-Aid Inc. is marketing the program to students that are opted-out of school-based curricula, and approximately 200 students have enrolled in the program since it launched in February 2019 (Teen-Aid Inc., personal communication, June 2019).
 "The Alternative" curriculum is based on effectiveness data from Teen-Aid Inc. and provides students with information about abstaining from sexual intercourse, healthy relationships, primary prevention skills for all risk-taking behaviors, and violence prevention (Teen-Aid Inc., personal communication, June 2019).

-Published literature and key informants have suggested that parents may choose to opt their child out of sexual health education due to personal and family values, political beliefs, religious beliefs, concerns about age-appropriateness of curricula, or objections to specific topics or content (personal communication, May and June 2019).
-For example, in interviews with 16 school districts, one respondent expressed concern that requiring schools to use specific curricula would cause some parents to opt their child out of sexual health education.
-Two respondents indicated that parents had opted their child out of specific lessons (rather than the entire curricula), and that opt-outs were highest for lessons on gender and sexual violence.
+Published literature and key informants have suggested that parents may choose to opt their child out of sexual health education due to personal and family values, political beliefs, religious beliefs, concerns about age-appropriateness of curricula, or objections to specific topics or content (personal communication, May and June 2019).33 For example, in interviews with 16 school districts, one respondent expressed concern that requiring schools to use specific curricula would cause some parents to opt their child out of sexual health education.34 Two respondents indicated that parents had opted their child out of specific lessons (rather than the entire curricula), and that opt-outs were highest for lessons on gender and sexual violence.34

-However, while some parents may choose to opt their child out of formal sexual health education, national surveys suggest that the majority of parents support school-based sexual health education.
-Surveys suggest about 93% of parents think sexual health education in schools is important, and most think it should include education about contraception.
-A 2017 survey with 1,592 parents found that 74.9% of parents felt it was important to have sexual health education in middle school and 86% of parents felt it was important in high school.
-Only 2.6% of parents felt sexual health education should not be taught in middle school and less than 1% (8 parents) felt it should not be taught in high school.
-Only about 2.5% of parents felt sexual health education should not be taught at all.
-Looking at specific topics, over 94% of parents surveyed supported teaching topics related to puberty, healthy relationships, abstinence, birth control, and STDs in high school sexual health education curricula.31 However, 85% of parents supported including education about sexual orientation.31
+However, while some parents may choose to opt their child out of formal sexual health education, national surveys suggest that the majority of parents support school-based sexual health education.^{16,33} Surveys suggest about 93% of parents think sexual health education in schools is important, and most think it should include education about contraception.16 A 2017 survey with 1,592 parents found that 74.9% of parents felt it was important to have sexual health education in middle school and 86% of parents felt it was important in high school.33 Only 2.6% of parents felt sexual health education should not be taught in middle school and less than 1% (8 parents) felt it should not be taught at all.33 Looking at specific topics, over 94% of parents surveyed supported teaching topics related to puberty, healthy relationships, abstinence, birth control, and STDs in high school sexual health education curricula.33 However, 85% of parents supported including education about sexual orientation.33